mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 summaries for Antelope and obspy users:

-* Antelope user's should think of the channel collection as nearly identical to the CSS3.0 sitechan table with response data handled through obspy.
+* Antelope user's should think of the channel collection as nearly identical to a join of the  CSS3.0 site and sitechan tables with response data handled completely differently through obspy.

 * Obspy users can think of both :code:`site` and :code:`sitechan` as a way to manage the same information obspy handles with their